AlgyJr/ios_guides/Using-Git-with-Terminal.md

     ![Creating a Local Git Repository Xcode gif|700](https://i.imgur.com/aJhndKZ.png)

 If you already have a project, where a Git repository was not created when you made the project, you can create a local Git repository using terminal.
-- Navigate to yor Xcode Project folder in Terminal.
+- Navigate to your Xcode Project folder in Terminal.

     ```bash
     git init